 A mène (pronounced like the English word “men”) is the petanque equivalent of a round in boxing or an inning in baseball.
-A mene consists of three activities – throwing out the jack, throwing the boules, and the agreement of points.
+Roughly speaking, a mene consists of three activities – throwing out the jack, throwing the boules, and the agreement of points.

 The official FIPJP rules do not define the word mène.
 A good explanation is provided by the 1971 Canadian Petanque Federation rules booklet–